Army Air Forces Training Command: Women's Army Auxiliary Corps

 The job training of women was so completely integrated with the entire AAF training program that virtually no separate statistics are available as a basis for comparing the record of the women with male trainees.
-Obviously, this policy meant that the Wacs had to be as well qualified as men to enroll in and graduate from a training course.
+Obviously, this policy meant that the WACs had to be as well qualified as men to enroll in and graduate from a training course.
 It is known only that approximately 2,000 women completed courses in AAF technical schools, including those for Link-trainer instructors, airplane mechanics, sheet-metal workers, weather forecasters, weather observers, electrical specialists of several kinds, teletype operators, control-tower specialists, cryptographers, radio mechanics, parachute riggers, bombsight-maintenance specialists, clerks, photo-laboratory technicians, and photo-interpreters.

 The AAF showed no reluctance in opening up its noncombat jobs to women, even jobs which required "unwomanly" mechanical skills.
 Toward the end of the war there was an increase in the number of women on technical assignments, when it became difficult to obtain enlisted men in the top intelligence brackets required by some of the work.
 At the peak of WAC enrollment, in January 1945, more than 200 different job categories were filled by enlisted women, while WAC officers held more than 60 different types of jobs in addition to that of company officer.
-A flexible system of assignment enabled the AAF to use Wacs with special skills found in only a very few women, like those who were skilled as chemists, cartographers, geodetic computers, topographers, sanitary inspectors, and even dog-trainers.
-But as might be expected, a high percentage—about 50 percent—of the Air Wacs held administrative or office jobs.
-These clerks, typists, and stenographers were doing only what they had been doing in civilian life.
+A flexible system of assignment enabled the AAF to use WACs with special skills found in only a very few women, like those who were skilled as chemists, cartographers, geodetic computers, topographers, sanitary inspectors, and even dog-trainers.
+But as might be expected, a high percentage—-about 50 percent—-of the WACs held administrative or office jobs.
+These clerks, typists, and stenographers were doing what they had been doing in civilian life.